 - 1.5 Table 1.1 shows the layout of the Chippenham Community Area Topic Paper ('CATP').
-The sections and appendices will differ between community areas depending upon how far they progress through the site selection process. - 1.6 The following topic papers explain the methodologies used for the settlement boundary review and the site selection process and should be read alongside this CATP - Topic Paper 1: Settlement Boundary Review Methodology - Topic Paper 2: Site Selection Process Methodology
+The sections and appendices will differ between community areas depending upon how far they progress through the site selection process.
+Any text appearing as bold, italics and underlined, or struck through indicates a change made after the Council's pre-submission consultation on the draft Plan, either as a result of representations made through the consultation or a factual update. - 1.6 The following topic papers explain the methodologies used for the settlement boundary review and the site selection process and should be read alongside this CATP - Topic Paper 1: Settlement Boundary Review Methodology - Topic Paper 2: Site Selection Process Methodology